Keycapsss/Plaid-Pad/docs/solder-parts.md

 ### ATMEGA328p chip

-The ATMEGA328 has to be attached in a __specific direction__..
+The ATMEGA328 has to be attached in a __specific direction__.
 Check the notch on the chip and IC Socket - they need to match.
 Here, the notch faces the crystal at `Y1`.

 <img src="img/plaid-pad-atmega329p-1.jpg" height=400>